If you don’t rock Twitter, maybe you’re doing it wrong.

 But if I read a great NBA article on Yahoo Sports, written by Adrian Wojnarowski, well, I’d rather follow Adrian Wojnarowski (he’s on Twitter: @WojYahooNBA).

-Don’t follow: @nba.
-Follow: @KDonhoops, editor of Ball Don’t Lie.
+Don’t follow the @nba, follow @KDonhoops, editor of Ball Don’t Lie.

 See that?
 Now you’re following people, not accounts.

-If someone says something funny, or interesting, you can reply to them.
+If they says something funny, or interesting, you can reply to them.
 This can start a conversation.
 Conversations lead to meeting new people.
 And friendships!
 That’s how you rock Twitter.